 The Ultimate List of Kitchen Essentials

-I have wanted to share this list for a few months with you guys.
-Almost weekly you guys ask about this item I love or what I use for that while I am doing a Dinner Served Live on Instagram or when I am sharing a dish or even a gathering.
-I love giving recommendations for great items but I figured what better way to really share these things with you guys than with a great post full of EVERYTHING I actually have in my kitchen.
+This is my ultimate list of kitchen essentials.
+Almost weekly you guys ask about what my kitchen essentials areor what I use for that while I am doing a Dinner Served Live on Instagram or when I am sharing a dish or even a gathering.
+I love giving recommendations for great items but I figured what better way to really share these things with you guys than with a great post full of EVERYTHING I actually have in my kitchen and use.